Tim Endsley’s Best Tips for Public Land Whitetails

 Former pro rodeo cowboy Tim Endsley hunting Arkansas public land for whitetail deer.

 If you have access to a boat or can even just find some good habitat near a river, it’s a must to hunt waterways.
-Simply from a planning perspective, a river on one side of you will act as a natural funnel limiting deer movement and helping you pick your tree stand placement.
+A river on one side of you will act as a natural funnel limiting deer movement and helping you pick your tree stand placement.

 According to Endsley, deer living near a river always seem to grow larger as well.